 Huawei has been making a second attempt to hit its name in the Brazilian smartphone market, with the new P30 series.
 The company has previously introduced cheaper and affordable devices, which turned out to be a failed attempt since it was not able to sell an expected number of smartphone units.
-In the earlier decade, Huawei has been experiencing hindrance in the market of Brazil, hence now it is willing to introduce with its flagship range of smartphone, the P30 series precisely.
+In the earlier decade, Huawei has been experiencing hindrance in the market of Brazil; hence now it is willing to introduce its flagship range of smartphones, the P30 series precisely.

-Considering the upcoming release by Huawei, Ketrina Dunagan, company’s vice president of marketing for the Americas has said in an statement, “Brazil is a market with very significant opportunities for Huawei and we have a competitive portfolio to satisfy consumers’ expectations.”
+Considering the upcoming release by Huawei, Ketrina Dunagan, company’s vice president of marketing for the Americas has said in a statement, “Brazil is a market with very significant opportunities for Huawei, and we have a competitive portfolio to satisfy consumers’ expectations.”

 As the company expects, this move may take Huawei out of its current situation in Brazil as a supplier of the smartphones in the network to challenge the leading Samsung Electronics Co and the Lenovo Group Motorola.
 With the Brazil underscore, the company plans to take over the rise of the other Chinese brands and also moves its focus to the commodities and infrastructure in Brazil.

 Brazil is one of Latin America’s markets where the name of Huawei is still to go a long way.
 As of now, the company sells devices in more than a dozen countries in the region with a double-digit market share more often.
 For the brand like Huawei, which is the world’s third largest smartphone manufacturer, discontinuation of any project may affect a lot to its market reputation.
 The first smartphone, Ascend P7 in 2014 met with a very weak response, and the project was shut down.